0cjs/sedoc/EE/8080/README.md

 addition of offsets.
 (Such poverty!)
 Z80 adds offsets for `IX` and `IY` registers.

-### Interrupts

-Z80 has NMI (8080 doesn't), restarting at $0066.
-The Z80 calls the standard
-Intel interrupt scheme _mode 0_, and adds _mode 1_, always restarting at
-$0038 (`RST7`) and _mode 2_, where the device supplies 8-bits of low
-address (LSbit must be 0), 8 bits of high address is supplied by `I` register, and the interrupt vector is looked up from that address.

 ### Instructions

 New 8085 instructions for serial bit and interrupts: